kish7867/resume-analyzer/README.md

 🚀 Deployment

-This project is deployment-ready using Render:
+This project is fully deployment-ready using Render and Aiven:

-PostgreSQL Database – for production data storage.
+- **Aiven PostgreSQL Database** – for secure, managed production data storage.

-Django Backend – deploy as a web service using Gunicorn.
+- **Django Backend** – hosted on Render as a web service (using Gunicorn).

-Streamlit Frontend – deploy as a separate web service.
+- **Streamlit Frontend** – deployed separately on Render for a fast, interactive UI.